A Green approach to healthcare

 -

-70% of construction waste is diverted from landfill by being reused or recycled.
+70% of construction waste was successfully diverted from landfill through reuse and recycling initiatives.

 -